huanghua1668/Self-driving/15-Towards Tactical Lane Change Behavior Planning for Automated Vehicles.md

+__state__\
+mixed integer state, observation-> belief of state, X(t)={Situation, Hidden State Variable, ...}\
+observable:\
+how long the indicator has been switched in\
+hidden(distributions obtained by dynamic Bayesian network):\
+From Fig. 4, LcPos for left and right, LcBen for left and right\
+BestGap, choose from:\
+LGapQualRear2, LGapQualRear1, LGapQual0, LGapQualFront1, LGapQualFront2\
+RGapQualRear2, RGapQualRear1, RGapQual0, RGapQualFront1, RGapQualFront2\
+Details on situation assessment can be found at Situation Assessment in Tactical Lane Change Behavior Planning for Automated Vehicles\
+__action__\
+13 discrete action alternatives of DoLc, FinishLc, PrepareLc, IndicateLc and AbortLc to the left and right and action alternatives for NormalDriving, AbortLcIndication and AbortLcPreparation\
+__reward__\
+__model__

 Among tactical behavior planning tasks are decision making, whether lane changes are beneficial and possible, if a vehicle should execute some cooperative driving behavior, or particular maneuvers in intersection handling.

 Whether a lane change is possible depends on the relative distances, velocities and accelerations of other vehicles around the ego vehicle.
 Whether a lane change is beneficial depends on the road network, the mission and the behavior of other vehicles around the ego vehicle.